 How To Make Instant Pot Brisket

-- If needed, cut the brisket in 2 smaller pieces that will comfortably fit in your instapot.
+- If needed, cut the brisket in 2 or 3 smaller pieces that will comfortably fit in your Instapot.

 - Mix the BBQ sauce ingredients and set aside.